-I have to announce the following measures which will help exports and export production:---

-- (1) Export duty on unmanufactured tobacco has lost its rationale.
-In order to provide a competitive edge to the unmanufactured tobacco in the international market and to ensure that the tobacco farmers are able to get a fair price.
-I propose to provide total exemption from export duty on this item. - (2) Garment industry is poised for rapid development and exports and we have recently conceded to them a drawback rate of 7.5 per cent.
-In view of the potential of this industry for exports and employment, it is proposed to further improve the general drawback rate to 10 per cent. - (3) It has been a long standing demand of the footwear industry that the scheme of excise concession to small-scale units of footwear production presently granted to units with 2 HP and 49 workers should be reviewed.
+- 130. I have to announce the following measures which will help exports and export production: - (1) Export duty on unmanufactured tobacco has lost its rationale.
+In order to provide a competitive edge to the unmanufactured tobacco in the international market and to ensure that the tobacco farmers are able to get a fair price, I propose to provide total exemption from export duty on this item. - (2) Garment industry is poised for rapid development and exports and we have recently conceded to them a drawback rate of 7.5 per cent.
+In view of the potential of this industry for exports and employment, it is proposed to further improve the general drawdack rate to 10 per cent. - of the footwear industry that the scheme of excise concession to small scale units of footwear production presently granted to units with 2 HP and 49 workers should be reviewed.
 The small units in case of footwear are the backbone of the production structure.
-It is now proposed to extend the general scheme of exemption to small-scale industries to the footwear sector also.
+It is now proposed to extend the general scheme of exemption to small scale industries to the footwear sector also.

-In view of the shortage in the available of wattle bark to our industry, the import duty has been reduced from 70 per cent to 40 per cent ad valorem.
+In view of the shortage in the availability of wattle bark to our industry, the import duty has been reduced from 70 per cent to 40 per cent ad Valorem.